 “SFN significantly activates Nrf2 and as such has the potential to modulate the expression of genes associated with redox balance, inflammation, detoxification, and antimicrobial capacity, all key components of the upstream cellular defence processes.

-Toxins presented to the Phase 1 enzymes produce intermediate compounds which are sometimes more toxic to cells than the initial toxin.
-It is therefore important that Phase 2 is sufficiently active that the intermediate products cannot accumulate in the cellular environment.
+Toxins presented to Phase 1 enzymes produce intermediate compounds which are sometimes more toxic to cells than the initial toxin.
+It is therefore important that Phase 2 is sufficiently active that intermediate products cannot accumulate in the cellular environment.

-As a monofunctional inducer, SFN has been described an ideal detoxifier, as its effect on Phase 1 is minimal compared with its significant activity on Phase 2.”
+As a monofunctional inducer, SFN has been described as an ideal detoxifier, as its effect on Phase 1 is minimal compared with its significant activity on Phase 2.”

 3. “Oxidative stress”

-“As a mediator for amplification of the mammalian defence system against various stressors, Nrf2 sits at the interface between our prior understanding of oxidative stress and the endogenous mechanisms cells use to deal with it.
+“As a mediator for amplification of the mammalian defence system against various stressors, Nrf2 sits at the interface between our prior understanding of oxidative stress and endogenous mechanisms cells use to deal with it.
 Diseases known to be underpinned by oxidative stress are proving to be more responsive to amplification of cellular defences via Nrf2 activation than by administration of direct-acting antioxidant supplements.

 4. “Complications of diabetes affecting cardiovascular health, the nervous system, eyes and kidneys”

-“Nrf2 is ubiquitously expressed with the highest concentrations (in descending order) in the kidney, muscle, lung, heart, liver, and brain.
+“Nrf2 is ubiquitously expressed with highest concentrations (in descending order) in the kidney, muscle, lung, heart, liver, and brain.
 Nrf2 was shown to prevent endothelial cells from exhibiting a proinflammatory state.
 Nrf2 is required for protection against glucose-induced oxidative stress and cardiomyopathy in the heart.

 Well in excess of 500 genes have been identified as being activated by SFN via the Nrf2/ARE [Antioxidant Response Element] pathway, and it is likely that this underestimates the number as others are being discovered.
-Of the available SFN clinical trials associated with genes induced via Nrf2 activation, many demonstrate a linear dose-response.
+Of available SFN clinical trials associated with genes induced via Nrf2 activation, many demonstrate a linear dose-response.
 More recently, it has become apparent that SFN can behave hormetically with different effects responsive to different doses.

 It [sulforaphane] is not only a potent Nrf2 inducer but also highly bioavailable so that modest practical doses can produce significant clinical responses.
 Other Nrf2 activators [shown in the above image] not only lack potency but also lack the bioavailability to be considered as significant intracellular Nrf2 activators.”